-Vanha Kilkkilä is a traditional southern savolax farmhouse near mainroad 5.
+Vanha Kilkkilä is a traditional southern savolax farmhouse.

-Distance to Mikkeli is 27 km , to Juva 15 km, to Savonlinna 75 km and to Helsinki 250 km.
+Distances are to Mikkeli 27 km , to Juva 15 km, to Savonlinna 75 km and to Helsinki 250 km.

-There are many prehistoric signs of living until Scandinavian stoneage to middleage for example in Kappelinpelto area (about 500 metres from Vanha Kilkkilä).
-In Kappelinpelto there’s been an orthodoc chappel until 1300-1400.
+There are many prehistoric signs of living until Scandinavian stoneage to middleage in Remojärvi area.
+In Kappelinpelto next to Vanha Kilkkilä there’s also been a long-time graveyard until 1600-1700.

-Finland was part of Swedish kingdom at 1700’s when the King was fighting constantly all over the Europe.
-The taxes got too heavy and the farmers started rebellion called Nuijasota.
-When the King’s men had won the poor rebellionists the souldiers revenged by burning down farms and villages.
-It’s a local legend that this was the way Tuhkala village got it’s name – ’burnt to ashes’.
+Finland was part of Swedish kingdom in the 16th century when the King was fighting constantly around the Europe.
+The taxes got too heavy and the farmers started a rebellion called Nuijasota (1596-1597).
+When the King’s soldiers had stifled the revolt brutally they burned local farms and villages as a revenge.
+It’s a local legend about how Tuhkala village got it’s name (tuhka – ashes, -la – a place, like village).

-The mainhouse is a typical savolax wooden countryhouse made of big logs.
+The mainhouse is a typical savolax wooden countryhouse built of big logs.
 It has been mainly the same since 1853.
-The farm has been inhabited already 1750 but the previous periods are unknown.

-The fields have been farmed organically for more than 30 years.
+The fields have been organic cultivated for more than 30 years.